Entrance Bursary Program

 - the level of need demonstrated by the student and his/her family (relative to other applicants)

-- the tuition fee rate charged based on student residency and academic program
+- the tuition fee rate charged based on student residency (Quebec, rest of Canada, US, International)

 While these awards are not automatically renewed in the second and subsequent years of study, students may continue to receive assistance through our In-Course Financial Aid Program.

-We do offer a limited number of entrance awards which are renewable and tenable until completion of an undergraduate degree (up to a maximum of four years) provided the criteria for renewal are met (financial need and academic standing).
-Students will automatically be considered for this type of an entrance award when they submit the Entrance Financial Aid application on Minerva (i.e., no separate application is required).
+We do offer a limited number of entrance bursaries which are renewable and tenable until completion of an undergraduate degree (up to a maximum of four years) provided the criteria for renewal are met (financial need and academic standing).
+Students will automatically be considered for this type of an entrance award when they submit the Entrance Bursary application on Minerva (i.e., no separate application is required).

-To be considered for Entrance Financial Aid, applicants must:
+To be considered for the Entrance Bursary Program, applicants must:

 - enroll in a full-time degree program at the University